huihevv/JointPGM/README.md

 # JointPGM

-This is the official codebase for the paper: Robust Multivariate Time Series Forecasting against Intra- and Inter-Series Transitional Shift.

 ## Introduction

 JointPGM focuses on the joint probabilistic modeling of intra/inter-series transitional shift for robust multivariate time series forecasting.